Unrooted non-binary tree-based phylogenetic networks: Results

+We are now in the position to state the main result of this paper, namely the fact that all proper unrooted non-binary phylogenetic networks up to level 3\footnote{Note that by definition, all networks of level less than 3 are contained in the class of level-3 networks.} are tree-based, whereas unrooted non-binary level-4 networks are not necessarily tree-based.

-\begin{theorem} All proper non-binary unrooted level-$k$ networks with $k \leq 3$ are treebased.
-Moreover, non-binary unrooted networks of level greater than 3 need not be treebased. \end{theorem}
+\begin{theorem} All proper unrooted non-binary unrooted level-3 are tree-based.
+Moreover, unrooted non-binary networks of level greater than 3 need not be tree-based. \end{theorem}

-In order to prove Theorem \ref{level_non-binary}, we need the following lemma.
+In order to prove Theorem \ref{level_non-binary}, we need the following lemma, which gives a lower bound on the number of vertices needed to destroy tree-basedness.

-\begin{lemma} Any minimal proper non-binary unrooted non-treebased network has 6 internal vertices and 2 leaves, i.e. 8 vertices in total. \end{lemma}
+\begin{lemma} Any minimal (in the number of vertices) proper unrooted non-binary non-tree-based network has 6 interior vertices and 2 leaves, i.e. 8 vertices in total. \end{lemma}

-\begin{proof} In order to show that any minimal proper non-binary unrooted non-treebased network has 6 internal vertices and 2 leaves, i.e. 8 vertices in total, we need to show that all proper non-binary unrooted networks on less than 8 vertices are treebased.
-To show this, we performed an exhaustive search using Mathematica \citep{Mathematica}.
+\begin{proof} It suffices to show that all proper unrooted non-binary networks on less than 8 vertices are tree-based.
+In this regard, we performed an exhaustive search using Mathematica \citep{Mathematica}.
 In the following we explain the details of this exhaustive search.

-First of all, we generated \emph{all} graphs with up to 7 vertices using the Mathematica function \texttt{GraphData[$\cdot$]}.
-Note that in general, \texttt{GraphData[$n$]} does not generate all graphs on $n$ vertices, but only a subset of them.
-However, for $n=1,\ldots,7$ \emph{all} graphs are generated.
-We verified this by comparing the numbers of graphs generated by \texttt{GraphData[$n$]} with the number of all graphs on $n$ vertices (see for example \url{https://oeis.org/A000088} for the number of graphs on $n$ vertices).
-For $n=1, \ldots, 7$ the numbers of graphs generated by \texttt{GraphData[$n$]} coincided with the numbers of all graphs on $n$ vertices, respectively.
-Thus, \texttt{GraphData[$n$]} was used to exhaustively generate all graphs with up to 7 vertices.
+First of all, we obtained a list containing all simple graphs with up to 7 vertices from the \enquote{House of Graphs} database (cf. \citet{Brinkmann2013}).